Training Module

 It may not be the best fit if you…

-• expect methods for designing context or scope.
+• expect detailed methods for designing organisational context or defining scope.

 • want prescriptive checklists instead of judgement-based auditing.

-• focus only on operational controls, not system boundaries.
+• focus only on operational control testing rather than system boundaries.

 • do not audit shared services, interfaces, or exclusions.